abcarroll/simple-ansi-escape/README.md

 parameter, no ANSI reset is called automatically.
 While you need to call reset yourself (by calling `::ansiEscape()` with no parameters), but it makes nesting a lot easier:

-Note that you can not nest within the same function call, but it's easy to nest using a couple of extra calls:
+Note that you cannot nest within the same function call, but it's easy to nest using a couple of extra calls:
 ```php
 // This is INCORRECT.
 The inner escape will terminate formatting and ' properly' will be
 // in the default terminal style.